-- Same as day 1 after surgery. - It is a good idea to try to sit up in a chair for meals.
-To prevent increased soreness and swelling in the leg, do not sit for longer than 30-45 minutes.
+• Same as day 1 after surgery.

+It is a good idea to try to sit up in a chair for meals.
+To prevent increased soreness and swelling in the leg, do not sit for longer than 45 minutes to 1 hour.